Kids Summer Camp in front of a Tundra Buggy

 I plan to go back to Churchill this fall to serve as a field ambassador.
 I already knew a lot of the adults, but now I know a lot more plus a lot of the kids, which is an added layer of connection.
 The opportunity to lead the camp with my husband, my partner in crime, and to share my passion for science, education, and Indigenous knowledge, is an experience I’ll long remember.

-Special thanks to Mayor Mike Spence and the town of Churchill for supporting the idea of the camps; to Discover Churchill for generously donating bear guards and the use of their vehicles; to Frontiers North Adventures for providing access to Tundra Buggy One and the Tundra Buggy Lodge; to Georgina Berg and Sandra Cook for sharing their expertise; and to the generosity of the Burns Foundation and Heromado Foundation for making it all possible.
+Special thanks to Mayor Mike Spence and the town of Churchill for supporting the idea of the camps; to Discover Churchill for generously donating bear guards and the use of their vehicles; to Frontiers North Adventures for providing access to Tundra Buggy One and the Tundra Buggy Lodge; to Georgina Berg and Sandra Cook for sharing their expertise; and to the generosity of The Heromado Foundation for making it all possible.